 Music in Years 7 and 8 emphasises the practical activities of playing, singing, composing and listening.
 Through these activities students explore the musical elements of time, pitch, timbre, dynamics and texture.
 As the elements are explored, students play and listen to music from a range of styles and genres, with repertoire chosen from classical, popular and folk traditions.
 Much of the practical work occurs in large and small groups, allowing opportunity to develop effective ensemble and collaborative skills.
 Students are encouraged to use instruments they can already play, sing or use classroom percussion.
 At times pieces prepared in class will feature in live performances in front of a larger audience.

 Students in both years will be strongly encouraged to also participate in the School's co-curricular program.

 Year 7 Music strongly emphasises practical and creative music making.
-Students will have the opportunity to participate using their voice, a traditional orchestral instrument and / or a range of percussion instruments.
+Students will have the opportunity to participate using their voice.